pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 $$  P(M =1 | Y_{obs}, Y_{miss}, \phi) $$

 These assumptions are made before any analysis begins.
 They are inherently unverifiable.
 Your analysis will stand or fall depending on how plausible each assumption is in the context you seek to apply them.
-For example, an another type missing data results from systematic censoring as discussed in {ref}`censored_data`.
+For example, an another type missing data results from systematic censoring as discussed in {ref}`GLM-truncated-censored-regression`.
 In such cases the reason for censoring governs the missing-ness pattern.

 ## Employee Satisfaction Surveys